Zach Colman (00:03):

 I think it’s really key there where you said, find re I mean, I think that that’s one of the, one of the things you brought up that I think really does probably separate you out of your competition is the fact that you relay, it sounds like very similar to what I said earlier, where it’s you focus on finding the right matches.
 I’ve seen so many, you know, advertisements and so many sponsorship things where I’ll see something that totally does not relate to what, you know, what the situation is.
-And, and a good example is we just did we do something very similar at the beginning of our brand identity process, where we create, we focus on the brand archetypes of, of the, the individual athlete or the individual business.
-And we try to find sponsors that, that, uh, relate to that same brand archetype.
+And, and a good example is we just did we do something very similar at the beginning of our brand identity process, where we create, we focus on the brand archetypes of, of the individual athlete or the individual business.
+And we try to find sponsors that, that, uh, related to that same brand archetype.

 Zach Colman (32:59):